-Laxton is the last remaining village in England that operates an open field system of farming under the supervision of a manorial Court Leet.
+7.16 Laxton is the last remaining village in England that operates an open field system of farming under the supervision of a manorial Court Leet.
+Harm to the heritage assets in Laxton should usually be avoided.
 The historic landscape around Laxton and a Conservation Area are identified on the Policies Map and it is intended that these will be protected by Policy ShA/L/1 of the emerging AADMDPD.
 This policy requires that development proposals do not detrimentally impact on Laxton's heritage assets and the special character of the Conservation Area unless public benefits outweigh the detrimental impact.
-The historic landscape around Laxton is shown below:
+The historic landscape around Laxton is shown in Appendix 5.